rubberdok/indok-web/README.md

 3. Type `git clone https://github.com/rubberdok/indok-web.git`
    - This creates a new folder named `indok-web`, which contains the project
 4. Type `cd indok-web` to move into the new folder
-5. Type `docker compose build` to build the project
-6. Type `docker compose up` to run the frontend, backend and database
-7. Open a new terminal, and navigate back to `indok-web`
-8. Type `docker compose exec backend python manage.py migrate` to update the database
-9. Type `docker compose exec backend python manage.py loaddata initial_data` to load example data into the database
-10. Set up the backend locally, to get linting, auto-complete and environment variables
+5. (optional, but recommended) Set up the backend locally, to get linting, auto-complete and environment variables
    - Follow steps 1-9 under [Without Docker: Backend](#backend) below
-11. Set up the frontend locally, to get pre-commit hooks, linting, auto-complete and environment variables
+6. (optional, but recommended) Set up the frontend locally, to get pre-commit hooks, linting, auto-complete and environment variables
    - Follow steps 1-8 under [Without Docker: Frontend](#frontend) below
+7. Type `docker compose build` to build the project
+8. Type `docker compose up` to run the frontend, backend and database
+9. Open a new terminal, and navigate back to `indok-web`
+10. Type `docker compose exec backend python manage.py migrate` to update the database
+11. Type `docker compose exec backend python manage.py loaddata initial_data` to load example data into the database
+    - Only works if you followed the backend env setup from step 5

 The frontend runs on [http://localhost:3000](http://localhost:3000), and the backend on [http://localhost:8000](http://localhost:8000).
 The GraphQL API endpoint is [http://localhost:8000/graphql](http://localhost:8000/graphql), and the Django panel is at [http://localhost:8000/admin](http://localhost:8000/admin).

+If you want to close the app, press `Ctrl + C` in the terminal running Docker, or type `docker compose down` inside the `indok-web` folder in another terminal.
+To start the app again, type `docker compose up`, also in the `indok-web` folder (and make sure Docker Desktop is running!).
+If you want to clear the database, go to the `Volumes` tab in Docker Desktop, and delete `indok-web_postgres_data`.

 ### Without Docker